About the Script and its Development

 In her re-writing, Cindy realized how modern-day politics still grapple with 1787 issues–making the musical so very relevant.
 In these turbulent political times, Cindy believes The Hand That Holds The Quill can educate, engage, entertain, and challenge theatre audiences as the 250th anniversary of our nation approaches in 2026.

-Cindy is looking for a home to workshop The Hand That Holds The Quill in or around Philadelphia.
+Cindy is looking for a home to workshop The Hand That Holds The Quill.
 Please contact her with any questions, suggestions, or requests for script samples.

 “In 1787, a Philadelphia clerk named Jacob Shallus was hired to scribe the first official copy of the newly-drafted United States Constitution.
 Over two hundred years later, one of his descendants has written a play about Shallus, his work at the Constitutional Convention, and the famous men who drafted the document which he then penned.”Sean Adams, Pennlive